 Designed exclusively for Adobe Create by Nuwan Panditha (also known as BlackNull), this free Photoshop action is easy to install and run, and the image files it creates are very easy to customize.

-We encourage you to use the action in both personal and commercial projects—and please tag @AdobeCreate so we can admire it!
+We encourage you to use the action in both personal and commercial projects—and when you share your work on Twitter or Instagram, please tag @AdobeCreate so we can admire it!
 However, please don’t redistribute the action.

 The Painterly action adds customizable texture layers to images, giving them a striking, realistic hand-painted look.